 Fiction — The FCC will lift the T-Band application freeze.
 Despite all efforts, the FCC is disinclined to allow almost any flexibility, even to incumbent licenses, on the premise that the spectrum landscape must not be altered in any way that might reduce future auction proceeds.
 Incumbents may, however, incorporate spectrum efficient technologies within their systems that require new emission designators and may add/relocate sites as long as previously authorized service areas are not expanded.
 Assignments of authorizations are also permitted subject to rules governing those transactions.

-When important T-Band news is released, we will immediately inform our members and customers.
+When important T-Band news is released, EWA will inform our members and customers immediately.
 We recommend that those interested in T-Band matters refer to the T-Band Fact Sheet which was prepared by the FCC.
-Contact Robin Cohen, EWA Vice President Spectrum Strategies and Regulatory Affairs at firstname.lastname@example.org if you have any questions.
+If you have questions about T-Band, please contact EWA Senior Vice President Robin Cohen at [email protected].